apiel/zicBox/NOTE.md

 - IDEA extra keypad extension: make a 5x5 rgb keypad using keycap but with transparent cap.
 They can be put in chain, so we could have a 5x10 keypad, or even more...

-#### pins

-Rpi has 26 pins
-Use 3 pins for audio

-With DSI display:
-- 3 audio
-- 10 btn
-- 13 left for encoder = 6  (and 1 can be push encoder)

-With I2c display:
-- 3 audio
-- 10 btn
-- 2 display (SDA/SCL)
-- 11 left for encoder = 5  (and 1 can be push encoder)

-With ST7789 display:
-- 3 audio
-- 10 btn
-- 5 display (4?)
-- 8 left for encoder = 4

 ## Next TODO

-- FIXME git clone recursive to be base on http instead of ssh

-- TODO look if instead of using dustscript, all module could be loaded as a single application with a main C++ entry point that include all the module...

-- TODO encoder 2 sides, make 100% (actually 0.5) bar moving from one side to the other for LPF/HPF or pan.
-But keep as it is for semitones

 - TODO create separate asset folder > might put it in wiki...